 Handwriting, Hypergraphia, Hypographia, Creativity, and Mental Health

-Exploring the impact of bipolar depression and mania on writing
+Exploring the impact of bipolar depression and mania on the physical act of writing

 In exploring the work by and about Sylvia Plath, I’ve found myself entranced by the references to an inability to write.
 We all know about writer’s block, the mental inability to write, and that’s part of this.
 But also this manifests for Plath and her fictional characters as physical - a change in the actual handwriting and then a seemingly physical inability to write (or even read.)